 Buying Acropolis & Parthenon tickets online:

-– I highly recommend doing an Acropolis tour.
+– I highly recommend doing an Acropolis guided tour.
 It’s much more interesting and memorable with an informed guide.
 If you have kids they are way more engaged by a guide than listening to their parents.
 (And the tour includes skip-the-line tickets.)

 – One of the most recognized sites in the world and an enduring symbol of Ancient Greece.
 (The Acropolis is a must-see and definitely one of the best things to do in Athens.)

 – The birthplace of democracy, it’s an important cultural site not only for Greeks, but worldwide.

 – The word Acropolis is from the Greek words akro, meaning “high, extreme, or edge” and polis, meaning “city”.